 The experience consists of a relaxing boat excursion during which cetaceans can be seen peacefully approaching the boat.
 Keep in mind that there are up to 21 different species of whales on the coast of Tenerife, so each trip is a different adventure.

 If you’re looking for something not to miss in Tenerife, this is undoubtedly that experience.
+We have written a guide with the best whale watching tours in Tenerife, although if you want to know the options, check these three:

 9. Barranco del Infierno (Hell Ravine), another place of interest in Tenerife